Who

 Success

 While a permanent housing facility, clients who regain independence may choose to leave Cooper House for more independent living options.
 Others may remain long-term, with success determined by the number of clients able to achieve and maintain viral suppression/undetectable status, which renders the HIV virus untransmittable, stopping new cases and improving personal health and wellbeing.
+The percent of residents who have achieved undetectable status is noted at the top of the right column.

-If you are interested in assistance, please click here to go to the CLIENT PROCESS page or call 314-535-0888 during office hours (Monday-Friday 8:30 a.m. to 5:00 p.m.).
+If you are interested in assistance, please click here to go to the CLIENT PROCESS page.
+If you would like to speak to someone, please review the contact information for this DOORWAYS program on our staffing page.
+Office hours are Monday-Friday 8:30 a.m. to 5:00 p.m.

 of Cooper House residents have achieved